kkram01/k8s-discovery/README.md

 -   **Graceful Authentication**: Automatically uses your existing cloud CLI credentials.

 ## Development Setup

-To set up the development environment, you will need to have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed along with the latest version of Python.
+You can set up the development environment in two ways: using [uv](https://docs.astral.sh/uv/getting-started/installation/) or a Python virtual environment.

+### Option 1: Setup with uv

 1.  **Clone the repository**:
     ```bash